Last Updated on June 16, 2022

-If you’re also in the market for a new mattress, mine is from the Futon Shop and I cannot recommend highly enough!!
-I LOVE them as a company and the product is brilliant.
+If you’re also in the market for a new mattress, mine is from the Futon Shop and I cannot recommend it highly enough!!
+I LOVE them as a company, and the product is brilliant.
 Read more about the organic and zero waste mattress I have.

-Here are a few of the certifications you’ll see popping up down below and what they mean:
+Here are a few of the certifications you’ll see popping up below and what they mean:

 CERTIFIED B CORP:

 A Certified B Corporation is a company that has passed B Lab’s certification process.
-There are five significant conditions to a Certified B Corporation which are:
+There are five significant conditions for a Certified B Corporation which are:

 OEKO-TEX® STANDARD 100:

 The STANDARD 100 by OEKO-TEX® is a worldwide consistent independent testing and certification system for raw, semi-finished, and finished textile products at all processing levels, as well as accessory materials used.